 - (a) Subgrants required.
 Each State that receives a grant under section 611 of the Act for any fiscal year must distribute any funds the State does not reserve under §300.704 to LEAs (including public charter schools that operate as LEAs) in the State that have established their eligibility under section 613 of the Act for use in accordance with Part B of the Act.
-Effective with funds that become available on the July 1, 2009, each State must distribute funds to eligible LEAs, including public charter schools that operate as LEAs, even if the LEA is not serving any children with disabilities. - (b) Allocations to LEAs For each fiscal year for which funds are allocated to States under § 300.703, each State shall allocate funds as follows:
+Effective with funds that become available on the July 1, 2009, each State must distribute funds to eligible LEAs, including public charter schools that operate as LEAs, even if the LEA is not serving any children with disabilities - (b) Allocations to LEAs For each fiscal year for which funds are allocated to States under § 300.703, each State shall allocate funds as follows: - (1) Base payments.
+The State first must award each LEA described in paragraph (a) of this section the amount the LEA would have received under section 611 of the Act for fiscal year 1999, if the State had distributed 75 percent of its grant for that year under section 611(d) of the Act, as that section was then in effect. - (2) Base payment adjustments For any fiscal year after 1999 - (i) If a new LEA is created, the State must divide the base allocation determined under paragraph (b)(1) of this section for the LEAs that would have been responsible for serving children with disabilities now being served by the new

-I. Reallocation of funds.
+Reallocation of funds.
 If a new LEA is created, the base payment portion of IDEA subgrant of the LEA that would have served children with disabilities now being served by the new LEA will be adjusted pursuant to 34 CFR Sec.
 300.705(b)(2).
 IDEA funds to new charter schools that are LEAs will be allocated pursuant to 34 CFR Secs.
-76.785through76.799 and 300.705(b).
+76.785 through 76.799 and 300.705(b).
 Pursuant to 34 CFR Sec.
-300.705(c) if the department determines that a public agency is adequately providing FAPE to all children with disabilities residing in the area served by that public agency with state and local funds, the department may reallocate any portion of the funds under this part that are not needed by that public
+300.705(c) if the department determines that a public agency is adequately providing FAPE to all children with disabilities residing in the area served by that public agency with state and local funds, the department may reallocate any portion of the funds under this part that are not needed by that public agency to provide FAPE to other LEAs in the state that are not adequately providing special education and related services to all children with disabilities residing in the areas served by those other LEAs or the department may also retain those funds for use at the state level as provided by 34 CFR Sec.
+300.705(c).